shriya/rithm-online-coursework/questions.md

 ### 4-js / 3-js / { Hoisting }

-* this is supposed to throw and error but in my chrome console, but for me, it did not
+* this is supposed to throw and error but in my chrome console, but for me, it did not:

 ~~~~
 sayHi("Matt"); // Throws an error!